 The moderators may be faculty, professional staff, alumni, practitioners or current fourth year student pharmacists.
 Each moderator will be trained on how to accurately assess applicants during the MMI.

 A government-issued photo ID is required on interview day.
 Please keep your belongings to a minimum, as any items brought, including cell phones, will be collected before the interview, then returned afterward.

 What should I expect on interview day?

-During interview day, applicants will have the opportunity to meet the Dean of the University of Kentucky College of Pharmacy, the Director of Admissions as well as many current faculty and student pharmacists who will answer your questions regarding the program.
-Upon arrival, there will be a registration area to present your photo ID and sign the confidentiality agreement, which states that information received throughout the day regarding the Multiple Mini Interviews cannot be shared with others.
-Following registration, a welcome session with general comments about the interview process will be conducted.
+Applicants will have the opportunity to meet current faculty and student pharmacists who will answer your questions regarding the program.
+Upon arrival, there will be a registration area to present your photo ID and sign a confidentiality agreement.
+Following registration, a welcome session with general instructions about the interview process will be conducted.
 Following this session applicants begin the Multiple Mini Interviews, which will last approximately 80 minutes.
-After completing the interviews, applicants receive a tour of the facilities followed by an informational session to answer questions and supply additional information regarding the admissions process and the UK College of Pharmacy.
+After interviews, applicants receive a tour of the facilities followed by an information session to answer questions and supply additional information regarding the admissions process and the UK College of Pharmacy.
 The entire interview day should last approximately 3 hours and 30 minutes.

 What can I do to prepare for interview day?

 It is difficult to study or “rehearse” questions for the MMI but you can: